Dual Degree & Special Programs

 Business Administration MBA/JD Dual Degree

 UNH School of Law, in conjunction with the Peter T. Paul College of Business and Economics at UNH, offers a JD/MBA (Master of Business Administration) dual degree program for students seeking the benefits of both degrees.
 The integration of these two degrees enables students to graduate with a rich understanding of how legal and business issues are increasingly related in a complex global economy.
-Please visit the Business School website for JD/MBA Dual Degree Guidelines.
+Please visit the Business School website for JD/MBA Dual Degree Guidelines, and also review our JD Dual Degree Protocols.

 Certificates as a Dual (Secondary) Program